LukasPietzschmann/telescope-sessions/README.md

 :lua require('telescope-sessions').search_session()
 ```

+You can press `C-d` on any Item in the picker to delete the session.

 ## Installation
 Install with your favorite Neovim package manager.
 Just make sure that you also install [sessions.nvim](https://github.com/LukasPietzschmann/sessions.nvim)!